2023 Smith Postdoctoral Fellowship in Conservation Research

 - Applicant’s Curriculum Vitae.

-- Three (3) letters of recommendation addressing the merits of the candidate and the candidate’s proposal.
+- Two (2) letters of reference addressing the merits of the candidate and the candidate’s proposal.
 Letters should be written by individuals familiar with the applicant's skills, experience, and research.
 Letters should emphasize the qualifications of the applicant, in particular any unique abilities to contribute significantly to conservation science and practice.
-Each letter writer must submit an electronic copy of their letter to firstname.lastname@example.org.
-It is the responsibility of the applicant to ensure that reference letters are submitted by the deadline.
+Each letter writer must submit an electronic copy of their letter via our online submission platform.
+Applicants may NOT upload these letters directly - the system will send each letter writer a link through which they will be able to upload their letter.
+It is the responsibility of the applicant to ensure that reference letters are submitted by the deadline - you will not be able to submit your final proposal without having all of your reference letters filed before the deadline.
+Request these letters early!

-- Sponsor Support Letter: Letter from the sponsoring scientist expressing their commitment to support the applicant’s research and to encourage her/his professional development as a conservation scientist.
-The sponsor’s letter should verify the availability of laboratory/office space, libraries and other relevant institutional resources, and describe how the applicant’s research relates to the sponsor’s ongoing research.
+- Academic Mentor and Conservation Practitioner Mentor Letters: Letters from the academic and practitioner mentors expressing their commitment to support the applicant’s research and to encourage their professional development as a conservation scientist.
+Fellows may be administratively and/or physically based ("sponsored") at either the academic or practitioner mentor's institution.
+The sponsor’s letter should verify the availability of laboratory/office space, other relevant institutional resources, and describe how the applicant’s research relates to the sponsor’s ongoing endeavors.
+These may be uploaded to the online submission platform directly by the applicant.

-- Sponsor’s Abbreviated Curriculum Vitae: A 2-page version of the sponsoring scientist’s CV (similar to that required by NSF).
+- Academic and Practitioner Mentors' Abbreviated Curriculum Vitae: A 2-page version of the sponsoring scientist’s CV (similar to that required by NSF).

-All application materials, including letters from sponsors and references, must be received by Society for Conservation Biology to email@example.com by 5pm EST on September 20, 2013.
-The selection process begins immediately after this date.
+All application materials, including letters from sponsors and references, must be received by Society for Conservation Biology via the online submission platform by 5pm EST on September 16, 2022.
+The review process begins immediately after this date.
 There are no extensions to this deadline and incomplete applications may be disqualified.
 Questions about the application process may be directed to the Smith Fellows Program at firstname.lastname@example.org.

-Fellows are selected according to four criteria: 1) professional record, 2) perceived potential for innovation and leadership, 3) commitment to biological conservation, and 4) the strength of their proposal.
+Fellows are selected according to four criteria: 1) professional record, 2) perceived potential for innovation and leadership, 3) commitment to conservation, and 4) the strength of their proposal.
 An ideal Smith Fellow is an innovative, practical-minded researcher with strong leadership potential.
-S/he will have excellent communication skills and a keen interest in applied research that improves conservation practice.
+They will have excellent communication skills and a keen interest in applied research that improves conservation practice.
 The ideal proposal will clearly articulate concepts and objectives that are both innovative and feasible.
-The Fellowship funders require that the Fellow be based at a U.S. institution and that the research be primarily conducted in the U.S. However, U.S. citizenship is not required.

-Unsuccessful candidates will be notified of the status of their application by January 31, 2014.
+All candidates will be notified of the status of their application by January 31, 2023.
 Because of staff limitations we are unable to provide a written critique of proposals.
-Funds are available for Fellows to start between 1 March and 1 September 2014 at the Fellow’s discretion.
+Funds are available for Fellows to start between 1 March and 1 September 2023 at the Fellow’s discretion.